cbamedjonekou/cbamedjonekou.github.io/README.md

 - Average Base Pay
 - Largest Overtime Pay
-- Whose the Highest Paid Person
+- Who the Highest and Lowest Paid Person is...
--
+- Unique Job Titles
+- What the Most Common Jobs are
+- The amount of Job Titles represented by only one person
+- The amount of high position persons

+This was based on Pierian Data's Data Science and Machine Learning Bootcamp lectures on Udemy.

 ## Recommendation systems.